 - Miles Edgeworth in the Ace Attorney series.
 It's a Running Gag that almost every woman who meets him falls in love with him instantly or will at least make mention of how handsome he is.
 Expect Edgeworth to either a) be completely oblivious, b) express confusion, or c) exhibit discomfort about the whole thing.
 At no point does he ever indicate an attraction to a woman (In fact, he managed to ignore both April May and Dalia Hawthorne's charms.
 He's the only male character to do so); the same goes for men.
 He's Married to the Job.
 The only human beings in which he indicates any specific interest of any kind whatsoever because of who they are as an actual person, rather than because of their relation to whatever case he's currently working on, are Phoenix Wright (due to his Worthy Opponent status), Franziska von Karma (due to her being his paternal adoptive half-sister and also a Worthy Opponent), Detective Gumshoe, and maybe Maya Fey (he shows concern every time she is in any kind of danger).
 It has been confirmed that Edgeworth has no interest in women; it doesn't rule out the possibility of men but he shows no interest in them either.

-- Interestingly, in the third game, which consists of 47's flashbacks of past missions, addled quite a bit with his own subconscious, his reaction to the prostitute's kiss is a pleased grin, which is the only time he is seen smiling.
+- Interestingly, in Contracts, which consists of 47's flashbacks of past missions, addled quite a bit with his own subconscious, his reaction to the prostitute's kiss is a pleased grin, which is the only time he is seen smiling.
 So perhaps he's not asexual, but simply too socially awkward to show his sexual side.
 He also rarely receives any gratitude for his work, for obvious reasons.
 It may be that he is just pleased to receive some positive human interaction, or it could be both.

 - In the film, however, he is not so much grossed out by sex as he is simply disinterested.
 When the Hooker with a Heart of Gold tries making time with 47 at one point, he calmly sticks her in the neck with a sedative and quietly returns to his business.